πPublishing & Custom Domains

 2a: Redirect root to www

-Follow Cloudflare's guide to redirect your root domain to www
+Follow Cloudflare's guide to redirect your root domain to www.

-2b: Redirect www
+2b: Redirect www to root

 Exporting Projects